 Ready to take in all the nutritional benefits of miso?
 Here are a few tips to maximize its potential!

-- Buy quality miso!
-Taste it as is; if you like it plain, it should be good miso!
+• Buy quality miso!
+Taste it as is; if you like it plain, it should be good!

-- Check the ingredient list for any foreign additions such as alcohol, stabilizers or other additives.
+• Check the ingredient list for foreign additions such as alcohol, stabilizers, or other additives.
 The ingredient list should be pretty simple.

-- Avoid high heat when cooking with miso as it will kill off the good bacteria.
-When making miso soup, turn off the heat and dissolve the miso (using a miso muddler like this will help avoid clumps of miso).
+• Avoid high heat when cooking with it, as it will kill off the good bacteria.
+When making miso soup, turn off the heat and dissolve (using a muddler like this will help avoid clumps).

-- Rather than making a big batch of miso soup and repeatedly reheating the pot for each meal, prepare it for each meal.
-While this may seem like a tedious task, the aroma of miso is very delicate and will disappear with heat.
+• Rather than making a big batch of miso soup and repeatedly reheating the pot, prepare it for each meal.
+While this may seem tedious, the aroma is delicate and will disappear with heat.

-- To consume the benefits of miso, drink one bowl of miso soup at each meal frequently instead of drinking large amounts in a single meal.
+• To consume the benefits, drink one bowl of miso soup at each meal frequently instead of drinking large amounts in a single meal.

-- When making miso soup from scratch, also prep homemade dashi!
-Instant dashi packets are convenient, but do contain large amounts of salt and other additives.
+• When making miso soup from scratch, also prep homemade dashi!
+Instant dashi packets are convenient but contain large amounts of salt and other additives.

-- Think outside of the realm of miso soup!
-Use miso in marinades, dressings, glazes, dipping sauces, and more.
+• Think outside of the realm of miso soup!
+Use it in marinades, dressings, glazes, dipping sauces, and more.

 On the Probiotics of Miso